greenwoodcm/aws-lambda-for-the-containers-developer-blog/README.md

 ### Introduction

-This repository is a companion of the "AWS Lambda for the containers developer" blog post.
+This repository is a companion of the ["AWS Lambda for the containers developer" blog post](LINK TO THE BLOG).
+For proper context, please read the blog post before deploying the prototype below.

-It includes all the files required to test the workflow promoted in the blog post.
-In addition to having the bash scripts (`startup.sh` and `businesscode.sh`) as well as the `Dockerfile`, the repository also includes a small and basic Hugo website for test purposes (in the [](./hugo_web_site) folder).
+This repository includes all the files required to test the workflow promoted in the blog post.
+In addition to having the bash scripts (`startup.sh` and `businesscode.sh`), the `Dockerfile` as well as the SAM template, the repository also includes a small and basic Hugo website for test purposes (in the [](./hugo_web_site) folder).

-### Setup
+### Environment setup and prerequisites

 To set up the environment please do the following:

+1. Install the SAM CLI following [these instructions](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)
-1. create a new repository in your own GitHub account from this template repository
+1. Fork the repository in your own GitHub account
-1. clone your repository in preferred IDE of your choosing
+1. Clone your repository in the IDE of your choosing

-1. open the `businesscode.sh` file and locate the `aws s3 cp ./public/ s3://<bucket-name>/ --recursive` line
-1. replace `<bucket-name>` with your own bucket (the bucket should ideally be open for read public access and should have `Static website hosting` enabled)
-(GREENWD: note that the above is moot because i put the bucket in the sam template)
+> Your IDE must have Docker installed and should have proper AWS credentials configured

-### Deployment
+### Prototype deployment

-To deploy our Lambda function we will use the `SAM CLI`.
+To deploy our stack we will use the `SAM CLI`.
+Perform the following steps once you are in the local folder of the cloned repository:

-1. Install the SAM CLI following [these instructions](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).
 1. `cd sam`
 1. `sam build`
-1. `sam deploy --profile <my_aws_profile> --guided`
+1. `sam deploy [ --profile <my_aws_profile> ] --guided`
-  1. This will prompt you for a SAM stack name and region to deploy to
+  1. This will prompt you for some information (accept the defaults unless otherwise noticed here below):
+     1. Provide a SAM stack name and region to deploy to
-  1. This will prompt you for the GitHub username and token your function will use to `git clone` the hugo repository
+     1. Provide the GitHub username where you forked the repository (your function will use this to `git clone` the repo)
-  1. This will prompt you to let SAM create a managed ECR repository to host the built container artifacts.
-Unless you would like to provide the ECR repository yourself, accept this.
+     1. Let SAM create a managed ECR repository to host the built container artifacts (unless you would like to provide the ECR repository yourself, accept this)
-  1. This will also prompt you to leave these settings in a `samconfig.toml` file so that you don't have to go through the guided deployment each time.
+     1. Respond `y` to the question `HugoFunction may not have authorization defined, Is this okay?`

+At the end of the workflow a new CloudFormation stack should have been deployed.
+This includes the Lambda function, the S3 bucket and all required resources.

+### Put the prototype at work

+Follow the content of the blog post to experiment with the prototype.
+Note first how the bucket at the beginning is empty.
+You can solicit the Lambda by testing it or by opening the browser pointing to the API Gateway end-point configured.
+This will cause the container to go through the `startup.sh` and `businesscode.sh` scripts as described in details in the blog post.

+You can then navigate to the S3 bucket and open its web hosting endpoint (check out `Properties` -> `Static website hosting`).

+Optionally you can tweak the `title` in the `hugo_web_site/config.toml` file and regenerate the site by re-soliciting the Lambda function (remember to commit the changes back to your fork because the Lambda container will clone it at every event)

+### Clean Up

+To clean up this deployment run `sam delete` and answer `y` to all the questions.

+> Note the bucket that has been created by the `sam deploy` needs to be deleted manually because it has the `DeletionPolicy` set to `Retain`